Dhwani20/Software-Dev-Team-Project/README.md

 ### Usage Instructions
 Option 1: After cloning this repository, load LAWKI project into Unity.
 Option 2: Pull compilation files and run on appropriate system.
-Use LAWKI_Mac.app for Mac and LAWKI.apk for Android.
+Use LAWKI_Mac.exe for Mac and Windows_LAWKI.exe for Windows.

 ### Testing:
 See TESTING.md for instructions on how to enable automated testing of system.